 The border, or edges, of the mole are not even.

-The mole is a different color, has more than 1 color, or is black.
+The mole is a different color, has more than one color or is black.
+Sometimes, melanoma in children can appear pink.

 The diameter is how wide the mole is.
 If the mole is wider than a pencil eraser, call Pediatric Dermatology.